NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __prefix__: The top level install location.
 The default value is `/usr/local/gdrcopy`.

+- __toolchain__: The toolchain object.
+This should be used if non-default compilers or other toolchain options are needed.
+The default is empty.

 - __version__: The version of gdrcopy source to download.
 The default value is `2.1`.